numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

 end
 ```

-Aside from the required parameters the BasicLogger also features a collection rate parameter
+Aside from the required parameters the `BasicLogger` also features a collection rate parameter
-to allow the user to specify how often they wish for the LoggerRecipe to log progress.
+to allow the user to specify how often they wish for the `LoggerRecipe` to log progress.

 ##### LoggerRecipe
-The LoggerRecipe will contain the user-controlled parameters from the Logger as well as the
+The `LoggerRecipe` will contain the user-controlled parameters from the `Logger` as well as
-memory for storing the log information.
-All LoggerRecipes **must contain a `max_it` field
+memory for storing the logged information.
+All `LoggerRecipes`
-and a `converged` field,** where the `converged` field is a boolean indicating if the method
+**must contain a `max_it` field and a `converged` field,** where the `converged` field is a
-has converged.
-An example of a LoggerRecipe is presented below for the BasicLoggerRecipe.
+boolean indicating if the method has converged.
+An example of a `LoggerRecipe` is presented
-This Logger has a vector for the history of the progress metric, a field whose inclusion is
+below for the `BasicLoggerRecipe`.
+This Logger has a vector for the history of the progress
-strongly suggested.
-It also has `record_location` field to keep track of where the next
+metric, a field whose inclusion is strongly suggested.
+It also has `record_location` field
-observed progress estimate should be placed depending on the `collection_rate`.
+to keep track of where the next observed progress estimate should be placed depending
+on the `collection_rate`.
 ```
 mutable struct BasicLoggerRecipe{F} <: LoggerRecipe where F<:Function
     max_it::Int64